KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 Besides, it declares a **Kusion Module** with the type of `network.Network`, exposing `8080` port to be accessed for the long-running service.

-The `AppConfiguration` model can hide the major complexity of Kubernetes resources such as `Namespace`, `Deployment` and `Service` which will be created and managed by Kusion, providing the concepts that are **application-centric** and **infrastructure-agnostic** for a more developer-friendly experience.
+The `AppConfiguration` model can hide the major complexity of Kubernetes resources such as `Namespace`, `Deployment`, and `Service` which will be created and managed by Kusion, providing the concepts that are **application-centric** and **infrastructure-agnostic** for a more developer-friendly experience.

 :::info
 More details about the `AppConfiguration` model and internal Kusion Module can be found in [kam](https://github.com/KusionStack/kam) and [catalog](https://github.com/KusionStack/catalog).